TREASURIES-Prices jump on U.S. GDP growth wobble

 with the Federal Reserve expect a mid-year hike.

-as a rise in crude oil prices of 8 percent to about $52 a barrel
+in crude oil prices of 8 percent to about $52 a barrel lifted

 Seven-year notes posted some of the biggest price